-For starters, the fall product sale is one of the best ways for girls to start earning troop funds, that way they don’t have to wait until late-spring after cookie season to start having fun (and troop leaders don’t need to spend any of their own money to fund the troop).
-The costs of extracurricular activities can add up pretty quickly, and for most troops, participating in the fall product sale and the Girl Scout Cookie program covers the program’s various expenses, like annual membership dues, uniforms, troop shirts, activity registration fees, and troop meeting supplies, just to name a few.
+For starters, the fall product program is one of the best ways for girls to start earning troop funds, that way they don’t have to wait until late-spring after cookie season to start having fun (and troop leaders don’t need to spend any of their own money to fund the troop).
+The costs of extracurricular activities can add up pretty quickly, and for most troops, participating in the fall product program and the Girl Scout Cookie Program covers the program’s various expenses, like annual membership dues, uniforms, troop shirts, activity registration fees, and troop meeting supplies, just to name a few.

 1. Set a troop goal

 Do your girls want to complete some new badges this winter, or maybe save up for a big event 6 months from now?
 Whatever their hearts desire, make sure they set a troop goal.
 By working as a team, even new members can feel a part of something bigger as they participate with their new friends towards a common goal.
 Troop leaders can help guide their girls’ dreams, but remember, activities should always be girl-led.
-Keep your parents and girls updated on your troop’s sales and remind girls to set individual goals, that way their excitement lasts all season long.
+Keep your parents and girls updated on your troop’s progress and remind girls to set individual goals, that way their excitement lasts all season long.

 Pro Tip: Looking to learn more about how to set goals with your troop?
 We’ve got you covered!

-2. Prepare for the sale
+2. Prepare for the season

 3. Get the families involved

-Oh, and Girl Scout product sales are the perfect time to get parents more actively involved with the troop, because it gives them a one-way ticket to spending more one-on-one time with their girls.
+Oh, and Girl Scout product programs are the perfect time to get parents more actively involved with the troop, because it gives them a one-way ticket to spending more one-on-one time with their girls.